-By enacting the AIA, Congress amended § 102 to bar the patentability of an "invention [that] was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention."
-35 U.S.C. § 102(a)(1) (emphasis added).
+The Leahy-Smith America Invents Act (AIA) bars a person from receiving a patent on an invention that was "in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention."
+35 U. S. C. \$102(a)(1).
+This case requires us to decide whether the sale of an invention to a third party who is contractually obligated to keep the invention confidential places the invention "on sale" within the meaning of \$102(a).